 You are literally spoilt for choice with apps and online options.
 I recommend the Calm birth school Hypnobirthing MP3s as a way to relax AND prepare the mind for birth. ⠀⠀⠀⠀⠀⠀

 Massaging your bump every day is a great pregnancy ritual! it’s a lovely way to bond with your baby and become accustomed to how your body is changing and adapting to your growing baby.

 by keeping the skin supple and moisturised, you can also help prevent stretch marks…not that there is anything wrong with a few love lines mind you!

 There are lots of fancy oils out there which are really nice if you want to treat yourself every now and again but honestly, a no-frills coconut or sweet almond oil works just as well!

 I hope you enjoyed reading this blog post.
-Please feel free to share!
+Please share with anyone who might be interested!